Kyle Rudolph

-Kyle Daniel Rudolph (born November 9, 1989) is an American football tight end who is a free agent.
-He played college football at Notre Dame, and was drafted by the Minnesota Vikings in the second round (43rd overall) of the 2011 NFL Draft.
-He has been selected to two Pro Bowls.
-He also played for the New York Giants.
+Kyle Daniel Rudolph (born November 9, 1989) is an American former professional football player who was a tight end for 12 seasons in the National Football League (NFL), primarily with the Minnesota Vikings.
+He played college football for the Notre Dame Fighting Irish and was selected by the Vikings in the second round of the 2011 NFL draft.
+He was selected for two Pro Bowls.
+He also played for the New York Giants and the Tampa Bay Buccaneers.

-Early years
+Early life

 Rudolph attended Elder High School in Cincinnati, Ohio, where he played high school football for the Panthers.
 As a junior, he caught 30 passes for 400 yards and seven touchdowns en route to earning first-team All-city and All-conference honors.
 As a senior in 2008, he was named first-team All-American by USA Today after totaling 37 receptions for 673 yards (18.2 yards per catch) and 11 touchdowns.
 He was placed on the Scout.com All-America first-team and was the lone tight end among the 11 finalists for the high school Maxwell Award.
-He received first-team All-Southwest Ohio as a senior after being named second-team as a junior and was named second-team All-state by the Associated Press.
-Following his senior season, Rudolph was invited to play in the 2008 U.S. Army All-American Bowl held in San Antonio, Texas.
+He received first-team All-Southwest Ohio as a senior after being named second-team as a junior, and was named second-team All-state by the Associated Press.
+After his senior season, Rudolph was invited to play in the 2008 U.S. Army All-American Bowl held in San Antonio, Texas.

-Also an accomplished basketball player, Rudolph played center for his high school team and was the conference player of the year three times and All-Southwest Ohio in 2007.
+An accomplished basketball player as well, Rudolph played center for his high school team and was the conference player of the year three times and All-Southwest Ohio in 2007.
 He is currently the second-leading scorer in school history and became just the second Panther to surpass 1,000 career points.
 He set the school record for most career rebounds when he corralled his 568th rebound on January 11, 2008.
 Against Moeller (#1 in Ohio, #9 in the nation) on January 25, 2008, he scored 25 of Elder's 52 points as the Panthers almost upset the top-ranked team in Ohio, 58–52.

-Recruiting

 Rudolph was rated as the best tight end and 20th best overall recruit in the class of 2008 according to Rivals.com.
 He was named the second-best player and the top tight end in the Detroit Free Press' Best of the Midwest Top 20 list.
 He was considered the No. 1 tight end in the recruiting class and the 20th-best prospect in the nation by Tom Lemming.
 He was ranked 21st in the country and No. 2 in the state of Ohio by Scout.com.
 He was also considered the 23rd-best player by Sports Illustrated.
 He accepted a scholarship offer from Notre Dame over Michigan, Tennessee, and Ohio State.